heatseeknyc/landlord-lookup-pipeline/notes/export/stabilization.rst

 attendant caveats) individually, you can work with (and quickly import) a single dataset that will tell you:

- - What tell you what each dataset says about a given BBL, provided it exists in either of the original datasets.
+ - What each dataset says about a given taxlot (via its BBL), provided it exists (and has significant information) in either of the original datasets.
  - Restricted any case only to *structurally valid* BBLs (i.e. with no outright "junk BBLS")
  - And restricted additionally (if you grab the ``-restricted.csv``) only to BBLs which can be matched in Pluto.